The Benefits and Risks of Consignment Inventory

 - Limited Profit Margins: Since you only earn a commission or a percentage of the sale, your profit margins may be lower than if you owned the inventory.

 - Sales Pressure: Consignment inventory can put pressure on retailers to sell the products quickly.
 If the inventory doesn’t sell within a certain timeframe, you may be responsible for the costs.

 We’ve established that consignment inventory can be a great way for retailers to offer a wider range of products without taking on a lot of inventory risk.
 Here are some best practices for managing consignment inventory:

 - Establish clear terms and agreements with your suppliers: Make sure you have a clear understanding of how the consignment arrangement will work, including pricing, payment terms, and how unsold inventory will be handled.

-- Keep accurate records: It’s important to keep accurate records of the consignment inventory, including what products are in stock, how many have been sold, and how many are still on consignment.
+- Keep accurate records: It’s important to keep accurate records of the inventory, including what products are in stock, how many have been sold, and how many are still on consignment.

-- Regularly communicate with your suppliers: Keep your suppliers informed about the status of the consignment inventory, including which products are selling well and which are not.
+- Regularly communicate with your suppliers: Keep your suppliers informed about the status of the inventory, including which products are selling well and which are not.

 - Monitor inventory levels closely: Make sure you are monitoring the inventory levels closely and restocking as needed.
 You don’t want to run out of popular products, but you also don’t want to be left with a lot of unsold inventory.

-- Merchandise the products effectively: Merchandise the consignment products effectively to make sure they are attracting customers’ attention.
+- Merchandise the products effectively: Merchandise the products effectively to make sure they are attracting customers’ attention.
 Work with your suppliers to determine the best display options for their products.